cjdbarlow/Part-One/pain.md

         * **Ketamine** reduces windup and central sensitisation
       * Lead to secondary hyperalgesia
       * Lead to allodynia
-      Via additional synpases to sensory neurones in lamina III and IV.
+      Via additional synapses to sensory neurones in lamina III and IV.
   * Interneuron synapses with a **second-order neurones** fibre
   These secondary afferents:
     * Cross within 1-2 vertebral segments and ascends in the spinothalamic tract